 I take intentional trips to the charity shop to find items that I could change, up-cycle to make more usable or pretty.
 I found this lamp in a charity shop:

-that I painted and now looks like this:
+I painted it with Annie Sloan chalk paint and now looks like this:

 The second way of approaching upcycling and recycling – looking for something unusual for a purpose that it was not originally designed for, happens usually when you have a problem to solve.
 You can use items you already own, such as when I needed pen pots and used old golden syrup tins.
 I’ve used them covered to suit decor and uncovered because I love the iconic British design.